MassCONNECT: Where are they now?

 MassBio is launching a new series, "MassCONNECT: Where are they now?" which will feature different MassCONNECT graduates and the progress they've made since going through the program.
-We spoke with co-founders of Platelet BioGenesis, who went through the program in 2014, and whose technology began at Harvard University.
+We spoke with co-founders of Blue Therapeutics, who went through the program in 2015, and whose technology began at the Harvard Innovation Launch Lab, a start-up incubator and co-working space for select Harvard alumni ventures.

 Can you tell us about your therapy and what it's meant to address?